This Is Us season 6: Production

 On May 12, 2019, NBC renewed the series for its fourth, fifth and sixth seasons, at 18 episodes each, for a total of 54 additional episodes.
 The season was confirmed to be the final season in May 2021.
 The sixth season featured the directorial debuts of actors Chris Sullivan and Mandy Moore.
 Cast member Susan Kelechi Watson co-wrote the episode "Our Little Island Girl: Part Two", which focused on her character, Beth.
 Watson felt that she was writing the end of Beth's emotional arc, and that it was "beautiful" to have that opportunity.

+Chavis, Hancsicsak and Bates' scenes for the series finale (their only appearances in the season), and a flashback including Baker and Herman, were filmed during the production of season 3.

 Reception

 Note: Live+3 day ratings have been stated where Live+7 day ratings are unavailable.